It’s safe to say we’re now well into autumn winter and the whole host of new trends that arrived with it.

-There will always be a place in our hearts for practical, casual and comfortable fashion (Cosy PJs and comfy slippers, we’re looking at you), but now we’re embracing our ability to go out, see our friends and dress up, which was clear at the AW21 shows.
+Of course there will always be a place in our hearts for practical, casual and comfortable fashion (Cosy PJs and comfy slippers, we’re looking at you), but now we’re embracing our ability to go out, see our friends and dress up, which was clear at the AW21 shows.

-Elsa Schiaparelli got it perfectly right when she said, “In difficult times, fashion is always outrageous.”
+Elsa Schiaparelli got it exactly right when she famously said, “In difficult times, fashion is always outrageous.”

 Who says knitwear needs to be plain?

 Fair Isle knits covered the catwalks at Molly Goddard, Chanel, Etro, Paco Rabanne, Balenciaga and Miu Miu, the latter actually staging its show at a ski resort in Italy.

 The trend could be a nod to the nation craving adventure and escaping to the country during and since the pandemic, but even if you haven’t, these knits will get you in the mood for the slopes.

 Spotted at Etro, Miu Miu, Emilio Pucci, Paco Rabanne, Molly Goddard, Junya Watanabe, MM6, Balenciaga, Dsquared2, Rentrayage, Chanel, and Vivienne Westwood.

 Driftwood Knitted Jumper, £89.95, Barbour – buy now